Last Updated on 06/05/2025 by Adina

 Buttercream:

-- Soften butter: Take it out of the fridge and let it come to room temperature.
+- Soften butter: Take it out of the fridge and let it come to room temperature.270 g unsalted butter

-- Bain-marie: Beat the 4 eggs, the icing sugar, the vanilla sugar, and the salt in a double boiler (bain-marie) until it thickens slightly.
-It took me about 13 minutes to achieve that stadium, but stand by and beat the mixture continuously until it thickens slightly.
-Do not let the water come to a boil at any time; that will make the eggs curdle.
+- Bain-marie: Beat the eggs, the icing sugar, the vanilla sugar, and the salt in a double boiler (bain-marie) until it thickens slightly.
+It took me about 13 minutes to reach that stadium, but I stood by and beat the mixture continuously until it thickened slightly.
+Do not let the water come to a boil at any time; that will make the eggs curdle.4 large eggs + 200 g confectioners sugar + 1 teaspoon vanilla sugar + a pinch of salt

 - Cool: Take the mixture off the heat and continue beating it until it cools slightly.
 Set aside and leave it to cool a bit more.
 Stir from time to time.

 - Melt the chocolate in a double boiler (bain-marie) as well.
 Let it cool slightly and add it to the egg mixture.
 Incorporate well.
-Leave the mixture to come to room temperature.
+Leave the mixture to come to room temperature.200 g bittersweet chocolate

 - Beat butter: Place the butter (at room temperature) in a bowl and beat it until creamy.
-Add the unsweetened cocoa powder and incorporate.
+Add the unsweetened cocoa powder and incorporate.35 g unsweetened cocoa powder

 Caramel glaze: